kartonfarkas/api_docs/source/suite/emails/email_multilanguage.rst

 Finalizing a Multilanguage Email Campaign
 =========================================

-Finalizes A/B testing results of a successful email campaign which is launched.
+Finalizes A/B testing results of a successful email campaign.
 Email campaign must be finalized before the launch, then all contacts will receive it in their own language.

 Endpoint